 If you haven’t been to the Delaware state capital’s Fourth of July celebration you are truly missing out.
-The events start at 9 a.m. on July 4 and go all the way up to fireworks at 9:20 p.m.
-From a Historic Dover Scavenger Hunt, a feature film at the Old State House featuring Caesar Rodney’s historic independence ride, historical tours, the National Bell Ringing Ceremony at 4 p.m., food and craft vendors, free children’s activities, Old Fashioned 4th of July Parade sponsored by the American Legion Fox Post #2, dance bands, and a patriotic concert led by the 287th Army Band of the Delaware National Guard leading up to the massive firework display, you are sure to find more to do than you have time for!
-This event is sponsored in part by the Delaware State News, the Dover Post, Kent County Association of Realtors, and numerous other benefactors.
+The events start at 9 a.m. on July 4 and go all the way up to fireworks at dusk.
+From a Historic Dover Scavenger Hunt, a feature film at the Old State House featuring Caesar Rodney’s historic independence ride, historical tours, the National Bell Ringing Ceremony in the afternoon, food and craft vendors, free children’s activities, Old Fashioned 4th of July Parade sponsored by the American Legion Fox Post #2, dance bands, and a patriotic concert led by the 287th Army Band of the Delaware National Guard leading up to the massive firework display, you are sure to find more to do than you have time for!
+This event is sponsored in part by the Delaware State News, the Dover Post, Byler’s, Bayhealth, and numerous other benefactors.

-Starting at 6 p.m. on July 1, Millsboro is serving up vendors, food, and music with DJ Sky Brady spinning tunes in the hours before the firework celebration at Cupola Park with the Brothers Pyro.
-Come and join the Millsboro Independence Day celebration as they kick off the fireworks at dusk (around 9:15).
+Starting at 6 p.m. on June 29, Millsboro is serving up vendors, food, and music with live music in the hours before the firework celebration at Cupola Park with the Brothers Pyro.
+Come and join the Millsboro Independence Day celebration as they kick off the fireworks at dusk.

 The city of Rehoboth knows how to throw a party!
 Join them at the bandstand before and after the fireworks for live music and dancing.
-9:15 p.m. on July 2 is the approximate time for folks to enjoy a spectacular firework display launched directly from the beach.
-Depending on the weather, fireworks can begin any time after 8 p.m.
+On July 3 at approximately 9:15 (depending on weather) enjoy a spectacular firework display launched directly from the beach.
 Transportation can be a challenge so make sure to check the city of Rehoboth’s website for more information on parking and transportation tips.

-Starting at noon on July 4, Bethany Beach will be kicking off its Fourth of July celebration with their 34th annual parade at the intersection of Pennsylvania Avenue and Garfield Parkway.
-Parade bands include: 287th Army National Guard, Downtowners (Mummers) Fancy Brigade, Tidewater Brass, Downtown Dixieland Band and so many more.
-At 2:30 p.m., attendees can move to the bandstand where they can participate in “Art Thou Smarter Than a Fifth Grader in Ben Franklin Trivia,” presented by Ben Franklin himself!
-Love Seed Mama Jump will be playing at 7:30 p.m., up until the fireworks celebration.
+Starting at noon on July 4, Bethany Beach will be kicking off its Fourth of July celebration with their annual parade at the intersection of Pennsylvania Avenue and Garfield Parkway.
+Parade bands include: 287th National Guard Army Band, Downtown Dixieland Band, Tidewater Brass, Back Bay Strummers, and so many more.

 The city of Lewes enjoys hosting an old-fashioned Fourth of July celebration each year including historical games for children, the Lewes Independence Day Boat Parade sponsored by the Lewes Chamber of Commerce and the Overfalls Foundation, the Doo-Dah Parade around 5 p.m. and more.
 For a more historical and relaxed Independence Day celebration, head to Lewes, Delaware.